Minor in Textual Studies and Digital Humanities

 ENGL 322 Medieval and Early Modern Literatures of Encounter [Offered SP 2025.
 See MyPlan]

-ART H 400 Art History and Criticism: Haiti and Print Culture in the Age of Revolution [Offered SP 2025.
+ART H 400 Art History and Criticism: Haiti and Print Culture in the Age of Revolution [Offered AU 2025.
 See My Plan]

 ASIAN 404 Writing Systems [Offered SP 2024.
 See MyPlan]